 FACELIFT SURGERY NEW ORLEANS

 A facelift (also known as a rhytidectomy) is a facial rejuvenation procedure that typically includes a temporal lift (lateral brow lift), cheek lift (midface and jowl lift) and/or neck lift.
 In the same operation, the temporal lift may also be extended to a medial brow lift if the patient has more advanced brow drooping.
 Dr. Velargo frequently performs several procedures in the same operation for comprehensive facial rejuvenation and a shared recovery period.

 While all lifts that he performs include addressing the deeper facial structures, he can perform “mini-lifts” where only one or two of the main facelift components are surgically addressed.
 Mini-lifts are a great option for patients who have moderate aging on the cheek and neck areas only.

 Dr. Velargo also performs the Renaissance Lift™, which is an advanced technique that combines facelift surgery with nano-fat grafting and skin resurfacing to fully restore a youthful facial appearance.

 WHAT CAN A FACELIFT ACCOMPLISH?

 A facelift is a powerful surgical technique for facial rejuvenation.
 This procedure can accomplish the following:

 - Correct drooping brows to create a youthful, refreshed appearance

-- Lift “sunken” cheeks and sagging skin in the midface
+- Lift “sunken” cheeks and excess skin in the midface

 - Eliminate jowls to create a tighter jawline